techidaily/site-tiktok-clips/source/_posts/updated-mastering-iphones-voice-control-on-tiktok-an-intuitive-step-by-step-process.md

 ![Voice Changer - Audio Effects](https://images.wondershare.com/filmora/article-images/voice-changer-audio-effects.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/cKRBWf1EDZo?si=CTNd4q450biit4eM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Voice Changer - Audio Effects is an Android app and is available for free.
 It lets you record your voice in HD quality and later change it to different voices.
 The interface is easy to understand, and once you add the voice effect, you are ready to share your exciting video with voice with the world.
 Along with providing you with multiple voice effects, it lets you customize them as well so that you can choose the best sound effect that complements the video.
 Another feature that you may like is the speed changer effect, making the voice sound hilarious.
 Along with changing the voice, you can use it to create new ringtones as well.
 Although it's free to use, the only drawback is that it contains a lot of ads.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5. VoiceFX - Voice Changer with voice effects